-- Food and beverages.
+- Food and beverage.
 The food and beverage industry will never die.
 Despite the COVID-19 pandemic, the segment is projected to grow at a rate of 8.21% per year, reaching $379 billion by 2025.
-It’s also poised for an ecommerce breakout, with up to 20% of food and beverage industry sales to be made online by 2025, a 10 times increase from 2016.
+It’s also poised for an ecommerce breakout, with up to 20% of food and beverage industry sales to be made online by 2025, a 10-times increase from 2016.

 The best part?
 You don’t have to pay for any products until after you make a sale, and the print-on-demand business is one of the most straightforward ways to make money online.

 When you work with a print-on-demand company, everything from printing the item to shipping is handled by the supplier.
 Once you set up an online store with your designs, it takes a few minutes to fulfill an order after the customer checks out.

-Creating a print-on-demand business is a great way to make money from home because:
+Creating a print-on-demand business is a great way to make money online for the following reasons:

 - You can create products fast.
 After you design a product, you can put it up for sale on your website in minutes.